envytools/envytools/hwdocs/vdec/vp3/mbring.rst

 - motion vector (optional)
 - macro block header
-- DCT coordinates (optional, and repeated as many times as needed)
+- DCT coordinates / PCM samples (optional, and repeated as many times as needed)
 - coded_block_pattern (optional)

 'optional' is relative to the MPEG spec.
 For example intra frames always